National banks vs. community banks

 Don’t be just another face in the crowd

-Finally, a lot of big banks feel impersonal because they’re intent on getting tons of customers and spending as little time as possible with each one.
+Finally, a lot of national banks feel impersonal because they’re intent on getting tons of customers and spending as little time as possible with each one.
 Local banks focus on things that are important to you, like treating staff and clients like family, spending one-on-one time to build meaningful relationships, and making sure each person has the best experience possible.

 photo credit: swisscan